Medieval cuisine: Meals

-In Europe there were typically two meals a day: dinner at mid-day and a lighter supper in the evening.
+In Europe, there were typically two meals a day: dinner at mid-day and a lighter supper in the evening.
 The two-meal system remained consistent throughout the late Middle Ages.
 Smaller intermediate meals were common, but became a matter of social status, as those who did not have to perform manual labor could go without them.
 Moralists frowned on breaking the overnight fast too early, and members of the church and cultivated gentry avoided it.
 For practical reasons, breakfast was still eaten by working men, and was tolerated for young children, women, the elderly and the sick.
 Because the church preached against gluttony and other weaknesses of the flesh, men tended to be ashamed of the weak practicality of breakfast.
 Lavish dinner banquets and late-night reresopers (from Occitan rèire-sopar, "late supper") with considerable alcoholic beverage consumption were considered immoral.
 The latter were especially associated with gambling, crude language, drunkenness, and lewd behavior.
 Minor meals and snacks were common (although also disliked by the church), and working men commonly received an allowance from their employers in order to buy nuncheons, small morsels to be eaten during breaks.

 Etiquette

 As with almost every part of life at the time, a medieval meal was generally a communal affair.
 The entire household, including servants, would ideally dine together.
 To sneak off to enjoy private company was considered a haughty and inefficient egotism in a world where people depended very much on each other.
-In the 13th century, English bishop Robert Grosseteste advised the Countess of Lincoln: "forbid dinners and suppers out of hall, in secret and in private rooms, for from this arises waste and no honour to the lord and lady."
+In the 13th century, English bishop Robert Grosseteste advised the Countess of Lincoln: "forbid dinners and suppers out of hall, in secret and in private rooms, for from this arises waste and no honor to the lord and lady."
 He also recommended watching that the servants not make off with leftovers to make merry at rere-suppers, rather than giving it as alms.
-Towards the end of the Middle Ages, the wealthy increasingly sought to escape this regime of stern collectivism.
+Toward the end of the Middle Ages, the wealthy increasingly sought to escape this regime of stern collectivism.
 When possible, rich hosts retired with their consorts to private chambers where the meal could be enjoyed in greater exclusivity and privacy.
 Being invited to a lord's chambers was a great privilege and could be used as a way to reward friends and allies and to awe subordinates.
 It allowed lords to distance themselves further from the household and to enjoy more luxurious treats while serving inferior food to the rest of the household that still dined in the great hall.
 At major occasions and banquets, however, the host and hostess generally dined in the great hall with the other diners.
 Although there are descriptions of dining etiquette on special occasions, less is known about the details of day-to-day meals of the elite or about the table manners of the common people and the destitute.
 However, it can be assumed there were no such extravagant luxuries as multiple courses, luxurious spices or hand-washing in scented water in everyday meals.